25+ Top Attractions in Florence Italy

 It’s a room completely covered with frescos by Andrea di Bonaiuto.
 The fresco cycle celebrates the spiritual and intellectual achievements of the Dominican order.

-Here’s my complete guide to Santa Maria Novella.
-Click here to book a skip the line ticket to the basilica.
+Click here to pre-book a ticket.
 You can also take a 2 hour guided tour of the basilica and its ancient pharmacy.

 the white marble Tabernacle with the painting of the miraculous madonna